BangkitC23-PC673/nutriary-cloud/README.md

   * Type `gcloud app browse` to get the link.
 For example: `https://predictive-guru-387911.et.r.appspot.com`
   * Open the link to see the result

-These steps also can be used to replicate the RESTful API.
+These steps also can be used to replicate the RESTful API. <br>
 Use the link from deployment to test the result on Postman.
 The result will be like this:

 ### POST